 After my hair falls out or I shave my head, then what?
 You continue to wash your scalp with shampoo.
 At first your scalp will be very tender.
 If you had your head shaved, the little hair that remains will still be falling out.
 It usually starts to wash off or I took sticky tape to get mine off!

 Honestly, being bald is not fun by any means, but it gets better as time progresses.
 You get more used to it, you aren't as shocked when you look in the mirror and you get used to caps, scarves and wigs if you choose to wear one.

 When will my hair come back?
 Usually it begins coming back about 4 months into chemotherapy.
 Everyone is different in this area as well.
 But as a rule, at the one-year mark your hair will look like a cute, short haircut and no longer a cancer patient!
 Up until then, it first starts as what I called "duck fuzz" and then as time elapses, it turns into HAIR!
 My new hair was better than my old hair.
 I hope that is the case for you.
 Many times it is curly at first.
 That usually goes away, but for some people, it does not!

-3 Budget caps (great for sleeping and lounging)
+3 Cozy caps (great for sleeping and lounging) or

 1 or 2 scarves that suit your taste and clothing colors